By Rick Steves

-In the spring of 2008, my TV crew and I traveled to Iran to film Rick Steves' Iran, Yesterday and Today—a one-hour travel special which appeared on public television stations across the USA in 2009.
+In the spring of 2008, my TV crew and I traveled to Iran to film Rick Steves' Iran, Yesterday and Today — a one-hour travel special which appeared on public television stations across the US in 2009.

 We produced the TV show to understand and humanize Iran.
-I've written this to share my personal experiences, lessons learned, and opinions that were shaped by my trip.
-And it's your chance to wander with me behind-the-scenes in this rich, perplexing society.
-I hope you enjoy this journal, and the TV show.
+As we put the show together, I kept this journal to remember and share my personal experiences, lessons learned, and opinions that were shaped by my trip.

 Mission: Understand Iran